Diamond Cut Productions: 2000

 Since the early years, Craig and Rick have released numerous CDs from the Edison collections including "Vintage Vallee - Rudy Vallee and his Connecticut Yankees" which includes 23 of the earliest recordings made by this group in the late 1920s.
 In addition, other recordings released on the Diamond Cut Productions label include other artists including "Early Eddy Duchin - 1932 to 1937."

-Future (2022 on Forward)
+2024 forward

-In the future, Diamond Cut Productions expects to continue releasing more albums in various formats, outlets and venues within the Edison Lateral Cut series.
+Diamond Cut Productions will continue to release more albums in various formats, outlets and venues within the Edison Lateral Cut series.
 However, they have also branched out into other musical venues from the 1920s and 1930s.
-They are also continuing the development of their professional audio restoration and editing software product line and are up to DCForensics10.8x as of 2021.
-Within their commercial software product line, they have released DCart10.8x during the third quarter of 2021 and also offer two VST plugins.
+They are also continuing the development of their professional audio restoration and editing software product line and are up to DCForensics11.xx as of 2025.
+Within their commercial software product line, they have released DCart11.xx during the third quarter of 2025 and also offer two VST plugins.